 Containers are an abstraction at the app layer that packages code and dependencies together.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 Containers take up less space than VMs (container images are typically tens of MBs in size), and start almost instantly.
 Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.
 The hypervisor allows multiple VMs to run on a single machine.
 Each VM includes a full copy of an operating system, one or more apps, necessary binaries and libraries - taking up tens of GBs.
 VMs can also be slow to boot.

 Containers and virtual machines:

-- \cdot are two good solutions to software stacks isolation - have similar resource isolation and allocation benefits (CPU, mem, net & disk IO) - but function differently because - containers virtualize the operating system (the kernel) - instead of hardware - so containers are - lighter and faster than VMs (minimal storage and memory overhead, negligible CPU overhead) - \cdot more portable (arguably) and efficient (better density) - but less secure.
+- are two good solutions to isolate software stacks - have similar resource isolation and allocation benefits (CPU, mem, net & disk IO) - \cdot but function differently because - · containers virtualize the operating system (the kernel) - instead of hardware (the machine)